Fulvue Drive-In.com

 Category: Home > Explanation of Our Rating System

-When this website was founded, we knew High Definition was on the way and formatted our ratings system accordingly.
+When this website was founded 14+ years ago, we knew High Definition was on the way, film would always represent a high standard link to other format and thus formatted our ratings system accordingly.
 Though we received some questions along the way, the old and brief descriptions got us this far, but the future of Home Video and HD has changed a good bit since our debut and continues to do so.
 In an effort to make certain we have clear-cut ratings that help our readers, especially when we have seen many other review outlets botch their systems, restart them or discard years of good work, we may have seemed initially harsher about picture and sound performance.
-Now, with the Blu-Ray digital High Definition formats, plus HD all over cable, satellite, broadcast and the now-failed HD-DVD format (still with its share of excellent software releases,) our ratings make more sense to everyone as we intended.
+Now, with the success of Blu-Ray digital High Definition formats (2D and now, 3D), HD all over cable, satellite, broadcast, (even the failed HD-DVD format) and the arrival of 4K, Mastered in 4K and 2160p Ultra HD with HDR formats, our ratings make more sense to everyone as we intended.
 This has an added value to those who have already bought HDTVs and have been reading our site worldwide.
-We now present an update to our system…
+We now present the update to our system...

-A Outstanding – This is for great performers that just miss the mark and the highest rating the content of a film, the culmination of extras, or other types of programs can receive.
+A Outstanding - This is for great performers that just miss the mark and the highest rating the content of a film, the culmination of extras, or other types of programs can receive.
 This is not even to say that picture or sound just miss the mark with this rating.
 This is our highest rating in very rare cases for DVD, often because the print and transfer was so right and only widescreen and anamorphically enhanced DVDs qualify.
-To date, only two films in the HD formats have landed this rating, both from Warner Bros.: John Frankenheimer’s Grand Prix and Stanley Kubrick’s 2001: A Space Odyssey.
-Go to their respective reviews for more information.
+To date, only 2D standard Blu-rays have landed this rating including Stanley Kubrick's 2001: A Space Odyssey, Ron Fricke's Baraka and Samsara, David Lean's Lawrence Of Arabia, John Frankenheimer's Grand Prix, and the IMAX sections of Christopher Nolan's Dark Knight.
+No actual IMAX Blu-rays have landed the rating yet, but there are many A- ratings for Blu-ray 3D and 2D releases.
+In Ultra HD playback, these discs will be among those that hold up the best.

-A- Excellent - This is the highest rating many of the classic sound designed films will get, as well as most of the highly rated Dolby TrueHD soundtracks.
+A- Excellent - This is the highest rating many of the classic sound designed films will get, as well as most of the highly rated, lossless DTS-MA and Dolby TrueHD soundtracks.
 Near-classics also get this rating for the near-flawless work in either field.
-We have seen a disturbing trend of people and especially lame critics throwing away the past in a “know-it-all” mode and acting like multi-channel sound arrived last year.
+We have seen a disturbing trend of people and especially lame critics throwing away the past in a ''know-it-all'' mode and acting like multi-channel sound arrived last year.
 In fact, it has been around since the 1950s and their lack of reference point is painfully clear.
 For picture, we are particularly partial from this rating up to prints with exceptional color and definition like large-frame formats (70mm, IMAX, VistaVision), with more complex color systems (three-strip, dye-transfer Technicolor among the best) and real black and white (rich in darkness and deep Black) a huge plus.
-This is the highest most new Films in the Blu-ray (and now defunct HD-DVD) format(s) have achieved to date.
+This is the highest most new films in the Blu-ray formats have achieved to date.
+This is the highest rating we have given any Blu-ray 3D titles to date and expect the majority of any such rated disc will still playback well and look good on new Ultra HD 4K monitors and projectors.
+With HDR, The Revenant has been one of our best-tested Ultra HD 4K Blu-rays in picture to date.

-B+ Near Excellent – This covers performance that is still in the state-of-the-art range, even if it is not covering all the bases.
+B+ Near Excellent - This covers performance that is still in the state-of-the-art range, even if it is not covering all the bases.
 Including if the program and extras content gets this rating, it is an indication that this is a quality that will yield many repeat viewings and playbacks.
-We believe that this is the minimum of picture performance both formats should offer to attain that “WOW” factor, though some B performers are impressive.
+We believe that this is the minimum of picture performance both formats should offer to attain that ''WOW'' factor, though some B performers are impressive.
+This is the cut-off point for filmed materials (Movies, TV, Music Videos, Concerts) where we mean this is as good as a quality film print, plus we expect the playback on new Ultra HD 4K monitors and projectors to still often impress.

-B Very Good – Our least-high overall recommendation, this still applies to items and qualities readers should definitely check into.
+B Very Good - Our least-high overall recommendation, this still applies to items and qualities readers should definitely check into.
 Sometimes, a picture will rate higher than usual because the color or monochrome is exceptional, even if the performance has other problems, like limited scratches or debris on a print or fuzziness from an older transfer that got more right than expected.
-In the sound realm, this is much harder to achieve, since Dolby Digital rarely is this good and most PCM CD-type sound is not as full as on many CDs.
+In the sound realm, this is much harder to achieve, since lossy Dolby Digital rarely is this good and most PCM CD-type sound is not as full as on many CDs.
 This should also be the low limit for any HD format, audio or video, because they are supposed to automatically be better than DVDs and/or CDs.
-For (now defunct HD-DVD and) Blu-ray, it can mean it is terrific to watch but has some flaws, or is just better than a standard DVD version at the least.
+For Blu-ray, it can mean it is terrific to watch but has some flaws, or is just better than a standard DVD version at the least.
+On new Ultra HD 4K monitors and projectors, it is a title that may not always hold up, but should still be watchable.

-B- Good – This is the rating we use when we feel something is really worthwhile, but might not be for all tastes, or has some obvious flaws or problems that are undeniable.
+B- Good - This is the rating we use when we feel something is really worthwhile, but might not be for all tastes, or has some obvious flaws or problems that are undeniable.
 Many programs have received this rating just for being too short or mixed, but this is for a title that is always worth a look.
-This is a barely passable rating for an HD format, sound or picture.
+This is a barely passable rating for an HD format, sound or picture, so on new Ultra HD monitors and projectors, such titles will not fare so well.

 C Average - This is dullsville, like so much that is out there or has already been played out.
 Lacking is another term that applies well.
 This is something we are saying about a given title that is not good and except in historic exceptions (old kinescopes and barely surviving archival footage and sound), will get replaced by something technically superior eventually.
 If the content gets this rating, expect little from it.